mathix420/vuito/README.md

 1. Create a validation package in your monorepo.
 2. Create a private package in npm, github, gitlab, ...
 3. Any other solution that let you share a js/ts file between projects.
+4. Maybe [SWAP](https://github.com/mathix420/swap) would be a good option to you